esamattis/backbone.viewmaster/README.md

 First thing you do for every ViewMaster view is set a [template][] function for it.
-It can be any function which takes a context object as the first argument and returns neighter a HTML string or a DOM object.
+It can be any function which takes a context object as the first argument and returns neither a HTML string or a DOM object.
 The context object is by default `this.model.toJSON()` or an empty object if your view does not have a model.
 You can customize this behavior by overriding the [context][] method.
 There is no need to define the [render][] method.
 ViewMaster already defines it